March 15: The Forgiveness of Sins

 Yet we walk in the dark.

-We live in the light.
+We live in a lie.

 If we claim to be without sin